dailyminiii/IMPACT/README.md

 ## Data scope

 This repository contains the system implementation, matching model and weights, EMG-processing pipeline, public expert-reference data, and setup documentation.
-It does not contain participant-level records from the 12-participant evaluation because public release was not covered by the study consent and ethics approval.

-The restricted materials include participant motion, EMG, shuttle-landing, questionnaire, interview, audio, video, transcript, session, and participant-linked derived data.

-The public `Assets/RecordedData/Sample/` motion and `ExpertMVC/` calibration files are non-study replay demonstrations.
-They contain neither participant records nor participant identifiers.
+The public `Assets/RecordedData/Sample/` motion and `ExpertMVC/` calibration files are replay demonstrations.

 The five-expert reference database is distinct from the 12-participant study and is derived from the public CC0 [MultiSenseBadminton collection](https://doi.org/10.6084/m9.figshare.c.6725706.v1).
 See [`reference_data/README.md`](reference_data/README.md) for the released subset, provenance, and reconstruction procedure.